Jolokia2

 This integration collects JMX metrics using the Jolokia read service.
 A bridge plugin included with the SolarWinds Snap Agent provides the Jolokia2 integration.
 The bridge plugin uses the Telegraf Jolokia2 plugin.

-This integrations is currently available for Linux and Windows
+This integration is only available for Linux platforms.

 Prerequisites